autumoswitzerland/autumo-beetroot/README.md

 <!-- ROUTING -->
 ## Routing

 The router defines which resources are served by the requested URL of a web-app user.
-The out-of-box router is the 'BeetRootDefaultRouter.java'.
+The out-of-box router is the `BeetRootDefaultRouter.java`.
 In any case, it always should be replaced for your own app.
-The define your router's java class in the 'web_router' parameter.
+The define your router's java class in the `web_router` parameter.
 You simply have to implement the 'Router' interface.

 Let's have a look at some routes: